-The inspection team undertook a visual inspection of the premises which included the mortuary, body storage area, PM room, viewing rooms and storage arrangements for relevant material held within the histology department.
+The inspection team undertook a visual inspection of the premises which included the mortuary, body storage area, freezer room, PM rooms and viewing rooms.
+Storage arrangements for relevant material held within the pathology department was also visited.

 Audit of records